 After puberty XXY children may develop some female characteristics such as breast formation and a lack of body hair.
 Some youngsters may be very unhappy if they appear less male than their peers, others may not.
 Some may want to have an operation to remove any breast tissue to make them appear more ‘male’ – others may not be concerned.
 Some may really want to have testosterone treatment – others may not.

 The important thing to remember is that, ultimately, only the young person can make these decisions.
 It has to be their decision as to whether or not they want treatments or procedures which aren’t medically required, but which may help them to conform or feel better about themselves.
 The youngster is the only one who knows how they feel, who knows how they wants to be identified – him, her, it, they.

 Hormone treatment doesn’t just alter the body.
 It also has an effect on personality and identity.
 Testosterone causes a person to develop ‘male’ characteristics such as facial hair, increased assertiveness and higher libido – which is fine for someone who wants to be more ‘male’ but may not be helpful for someone who is happy the way they are, who values their differences and who doesn’t want to be changed.
 There are still others who wish to be more ‘female’.

 These treatments are life changing and these decisions should not be made until the young person has the capacity to make them themselves.
 Parents and medical professionals should not put pressure on the child and, regardless of their own feelings, parents should make it clear to their child that they will support them whatever their choice.

-In such a sensitive and complex area, parents may be in doubt about how best to support their children in this and they should be encouraged to seek the support from counselling or psychological services.
-Professionals and parents should adopt a team approach, providing a circle of support for the individual.
+In such a sensitive and complex area, parents/carers may be in doubt about how best to support the child in this and they should be encouraged to seek the support from counselling or psychological services.
+Professionals and parents/carers should adopt a team approach, providing a circle of support for the individual.